alpha-xone/xbbg/js-xbbg/README.md

 const front = await engine.futTicker('ES1 Index', '20240301');
 const active = await engine.activeFutures('CL1 Comdty', '20240301', { freq: 'M' });
 const curve = await engine.futuresCurve('ES1 Index', { maxContracts: 6 });
+// cdxTicker resolves the series whose first accrual date is on or before the
+// date, so historical dates return the series that was on the run then; the
-// CDX results include the resolved Vn by default; use versionless: true only for a legacy alias. const cdx = await engine.cdxTicker('CDX IG CDSI GEN 5Y Corp', '20240301');
+// resolved Vn is included by default (versionless: true gives a legacy alias). const cdx = await engine.cdxTicker('CDX IG CDSI GEN 5Y Corp', '20240301');
-const activeCdx = await engine.activeCdx('CDX IG CDSI GEN 5Y Corp', '20240301', {
+// activeCdx additionally waits for the new series' first print after a roll. const activeCdx = await engine.activeCdx('CDX IG CDSI GEN 5Y Corp', '20240301', {
   lookbackDays: 10,
 });